KnowageLabs/Knowage-Documentation/functionalities-guide/LocationIntelligence/ka_dev_locationintelligence.rst

 				]
 			}

-Cross navigation definition\*

 The label attribute refers to the label of the target Knowage document.

 The staticParams contains an array of static parameters that must be passed to the document in the form parameterName:ParameterValue.
 Static parameters are parameters that do not depend on the source document from which the cross navigation starts.

 The dynamicParams contains dynamic parameters that must be passed to the target document in the form

    parameterName:ReferenciatedAttribute

 The parameterName must be the target document’s parameter url, while ReferenciatedAttribute defines where to recover its value and may be different depending on the value of the attribute scope:

 -  feature: the value of the parameter is the feature’s value of the selected element.
 The ReferenciatedAttribute is the name of feature.
 For example, the row

-..

    state:'STATE_ABBR', scope:'feature'